RobotDaniel/robotdaniel.github.io/_posts/2023-04-10-Dev Tool Basics.md

 ---
 layout: post
 title: Dev Tools Basics
-published: false
+published: true
-tags: devtools tutorials
+tags: DevTools tutorials
 ---

 This article will help you master your browser's DevTools, so you can edit websites, tweets and more